Should You Refinance an FHA Loan to a VA Loan?

 Stop Paying the FHA Mortgage Insurance Premium

-This premium is an ongoing expense, regardless of the amount of equity in your home.
-In most cases, it lasts for the life of your mortgage.
+This premium is an ongoing expense regardless of how much equity you have in your home, and in most cases it lasts for the life of your mortgage.
 VA loans have no monthly mortgage insurance requirement.

 VA Rates Are Typically Lower than FHA